Edith Butler Pier Boardwalk Renewal

 The north-west portion of the boardwalk is being renewed.

-Pedestrian access across the Patawalonga lock walkway must be temporarily closed for the first six weeks of construction, from 28 January 2026.
+Pedestrian access across the Patawalonga lock walkway must be temporarily closed during the project's renewal works.

 Our priority is to maintain public safety and minimise disruption.

 Yes, the boardwalk is safe for pedestrian use.
-However, some areas are restricted from vehicle due to structural limitations.
+However, some areas are restricted from vehicles due to structural limitations.
 These areas are marked and monitored.

 The boardwalk has three sections of different ages and conditions.
 The remaining sections are structurally sound, with adequate load limits and do not currently require renewal.